 This lets you end in a strong way and connects you to the company.
 It makes them understand that you're interested in this job for more than just the paycheck.

-Prepare for your behavioral interviews with the same vigor as your technical interviews.
-Practice the types of questions you will be asked by writing down responses and saying them out loud to yourself in a mirror or to a friend.
-The goal is to sound polished, but not rehearsed or memorized.
+You should also prepare for your behavioral interviews the same way you would your technical interviews.
+Practice the types of questions you will see by writing down responses and saying them out loud to yourself in a mirror or to a friend.
+You want to sound polished, but not rehearsed or memorized.
 Here are some examples of popular questions from tech companies:

-Talk about a time where you had to make a decision despite a lot of ambiguity.
+Talk about a time where you had to make a decision in a lot of ambiguity.

-Describe a situation where you had to lead a group that was difficult.
+Describe a situation where you had to lead a group that had difficulties.
 How did you handle it?

-What would you do if you didn’t know the solution for a certain problem and nobody could help at the moment?
+What would you do if you don’t know the solution for a certain problem and nobody can help at the moment?

 For more questions from real tech companies, check out our list of 45+ behavioral interview questions.

 With negotiation, the most reliable way to get results is if you stay quiet throughout the whole process.
 Never mention a number or even a range because if you do, you might end up pigeon-holed.
 If you are faced with these gotcha questions, try deflecting with these responses:

 “You know, I haven’t fully considered that yet, I’m just really excited about this company right now and am really focused on these and other interviews.”

 Q: Do you have a minimum salary requirement?